 Infrared saunas have become more famous over the past few years, and many people are enjoying the health benefits of them.
-An infrared sauna can help your body get rid of toxins, lower your stress, and make your health and well-being better in general.
+An infrared saunas can help your body get rid of toxins, lower your stress, and make your health and well-being better in general.

 Infrared saunas, like any other piece of equipment, need to be cleaned and serviced on a regular basis to make sure they keep working right.

 The process of cleaning an infrared sauna is pretty easy, but you should take the time to do it right.
 A lot of infrared saunas are made of wood, which can get ruined by too much water or harsh chemicals.
-A light soap and a soft cloth are the best ways to clean an infrared sauna.
+A light soap and a soft cloth are the best ways to clean an infrared saunas.

 Do not use rough materials or harsh chemicals that could hurt the wood or the infrared lights.
 To keep an infrared sauna in good shape, it's also important to do regular maintenance.